+Role of school leaders in supporting effective mentoring practices The Director of Instruction oversees the district mentoring program.
+School leaders are updated regularly at administrative meetings as to the progression of practices and pertinent topics discussed as part of the mentoring program.
 Procedure for Selecting Mentors Mentors are selected from the ALCS tenured faculty who have a depth of experience working within the school building, knowledge of district/building/department policies and procedures, and the ability and opportunity to work closely with the new teacher or new administrator.
 Role of the Mentors Although each new teacher/new administrator will go through a formal training session prior to beginning their teaching/administrative experience at ALCS, mentors will provide new staff and leaders with a support system to prepare the mentee for upcoming tasks and events; provide further assistance / one-on-one training; and discuss expectations of the position.
 In addition to regularly scheduled meetings, the mentor will make him/herself readily available to the new teacher/administrator.
 Preparation of Mentors Mentors will receive training prior to beginning the mentoring relationship with new teachers/leaders.
 The Director of Instruction will be responsible for the scope of the training.
 Each mentor will receive a binder containing information to be used during the mentorship and forms to document meetings and benchmark items.
 Types of Mentoring Activities The program includes an initial orientation for all new teachers/administrators that introduces staff to the goals, policies, climate, expectations, resources, and procedures of the District.
 Subsequent meetings are set forth in a schedule to meet in group and one-on-one settings (for administrators all sessions are conducted as one-on-one meetings).
 At the beginning of the school year, an experienced teacher/administrator is assigned to each new teacher/leader (mentee) with whom to meet on a regular basis and be a readily-available, specific point of contact throughout the school year.
 Details such as topic, participant, and duration of each session of training/collaboration will be documented by the mentee on a log, which will be turned in to the office of the Director of Instruction from which a training certificate will be issued.
-Time Allotted for Mentoring Teachers/administrators who are new to our District will participate in the mentoring program for the first school year of their employment with the District.
-A formal New Teacher Orientation will be scheduled during the summer preceding the start of the new teachers first school year.
-Regularly scheduled meetings with mentees, group or individual, will be conducted by the Director of Instruction.